DiddiLeija/diddiparser2/docs/tutorial.rst

 (Also, using ``python -m diddipase2`` works fine).

-And the inputs/outputs will be shown!
+And your file will be executed!

 ::